Supplement Clarity

 Testimonials posted on Amazon include the following:

-In January 2020, the New York Post and other news outlets reported that a 23-year-old Emily Goss from Texas who needed a liver transplant on Christmas day 2019 after taking Alani Nutrition Balance supplements for several months.
+In January 2020, the New York Post and other news outlets reported that a 23-year-old Emily Goss from Texas who required a liver transplant on Christmas Day 2019 after taking Alani Nutrition Balance supplements for several months.

-This is an unimaginable nightmare.
-It appears to be the first case attributed to the Balance supplement.
+This appears to be the first case attributed to the Balance supplement.
 As the New York Post reports, Alani Nutrition denies the claims and states they partner with a licensed pharmacist when creating supplements and that their products are made in a facility that follows good manufacturing procedures (GMP).

 Some of the news reports I saw have called Alani Balance an herbal supplement.
-But none of the 6 ingredients in the supplement are herbals.
-So, if news reports are wrong about this, could they also be wrong about the cause of liver failure too?
+But none of the six ingredients in the supplement are herbals.

-One way to try to figure this out is to go to the LiverTox website.
-LiverTox maintains a list of supplements that have been linked to liver damage.
-I searched LiverTox for the ingredients in Alani Nutrition Balance supplements:
+One way to try to figure this out is to go to the LiverTox website, which maintains a list of supplements that have been linked to liver damage.
+Searching LiverTox for the ingredients in Alani Nutrition Balance supplements:

 1. Folate